nicede/nektool/README.md

 - Change the ``webdir`` variable to wherever on the website your gallery images are going to be stored.
 - Upload your image file to whatever folder on your server you like.
 - Navigate to that folder and run ``nektool [PAGENAME] [IMAGEFILE]``

-## Known Issues
-I'm a complete dingus when it comes to coding.

-- It doesn't play nice with .gifs at all.
-- There really is no idiot-proofing here.
-You gotta ``mkdir`` all of your directories, otherwise it's gonna bitch.